 Dr. Corrigan has an interest in the human animal bond, the role of the animal partner in Animal Assisted Activities, and promoting fitness and wellness through human-animal interactions.
 She is a member of the AVMA Future Leaders Program and was the recipient of the 2008 John C. New, Jr. Award for Promotion of the Human-Animal Bond.

-Dr. Ng is the proud pet parent of Grace, an adopted Golden Retriever he trained and certified through Therapy Dogs International, and Putty, a personable and unique therapy cat in training.
+Dr. Corrigan is the proud pet parent of Yogi, a 7-year-old male golden retriever trained and certified through Therapy Dogs International.

 The center has a growing team of core faculty members and research partners supporting its mission.
 Its advisory committee represents a collaborative team of experts in various fields, including: